Naturhistoriska/NRM-DNA-lab/doc/naiss/README.md

-# Working with the compute resources at UPPMAX
+# Working with remote compute resources

-- Last modified: tis apr 30, 2024  10:55
+- Last modified: tis apr 30, 2024  10:56
 - Sign: nylander

 **Note**: The resources below (rackham) will be [decommissioned during